yongtai-yin/yongtai-yin.github.io/_pages/about.md

 Here is Yongtai Yin (Aaron, 殷永泰).

-Currently, I am pursuing the *M.S. degree* in **Information and Communication Engineering** at [Northwestern Polytechnical University](https://en.nwpu.edu.cn/), Xi'an, China, co-advised by Prof. Ling Wang and Assoc.
-Prof. [Yuexian Wang](https://orcid.org/0000-0002-3622-6162).
-Prior to this, I received the *B.S. degree* in **Communication Engineering** from the School of Electronics and Information at [Northwestern Polytechnical University](https://en.nwpu.edu.cn/).
+I'm a *Master's student* at Northwestern Polytechnical University, specializing in `Information and Communication Engineering`, co-advised by Prof. [Ling Wang](https://ieeexplore.ieee.org/author/37578965000) and Assoc.
+Prof. [Yuexian Wang](https://orcid.org/0000-0002-3622-6162)..
+My passion lies in `Signal Processing`, `Wireless Communication`, `Compressed Sensing`, and `Time Modulated Antenna Arrays`.
+Prior to this, I earned my *Bachelor's degree* in `Communication Engineering` from the same institution.

-My research interests include signal processing, compressed sensing, time modulated antenna arrays, and wireless communication.
+`I'm excited to share that I have set my sights on pursuing a PhD in the fall of 2024.` I'm committed to diving deeper into research and innovation in the fields I'm passionate about.
+My journey has been marked by impactful research experiences and publications, which have fueled my desire to contribute more to the advancement of knowledge in these areas.

-**I am looking for PhD to start in 2024 Fall.
-Contact me if you have any leads!**
+If you're interested in connecting, discussing research, or learning more about my journey, feel free to reach out.
+I'm grateful for the guidance of my supervisors, Dr. Ling Wang and Dr. Yuexian Wang, esteemed professors at Northwestern Polytechnical University.